bvssvni/blender-bge-scripts/README.md

     follow_strict.main

+####AND Gate Behavior

 It is a good idea to write Python scripts to behave like AND gates by default.
-This way, one can interrupt the behavior using other sensors.
+The reason for this is that all Boolean expressions can be written in two layers.
+A Boolean expression is a statement that is either True or False:

+    a * b + c * !d

+    * = AND
+    + = OR
+    ! = NOT

+The first layer is the connection between sensors and controller "*".
+The second layer is the connection between controller and actuator "+".
+It is not possible to create actuators in Python, one has to use controllers.
+To emulate an OR gate you can create multiple Python controllers.

+####Interrupting Signals

+The reason for making Python scripts behave like AND gates is that "A * !B" equals "A except B".
+This means A is interrupted by B, by setting the B sensor to 'Inverted'.

+Another reason is to have a standard behavior equal for all Python scripts.

+####Example

 Here is an example that copies the world position of the owner of controller to the owner of actuators:

     import bge

     def main(cont)
-        own = cont.owner

-        # Behave like an AND gate.
+        # Behave like an AND gate for multiple sensors.
-        positive = False
+        positive = True
         for sens in cont.sensors:
             positive = positive and sens.positive

+        if not positive:
+            return

+        own = cont.owner

         # Copy position to actuator owners.
-        if sens.positive:
         for act in cont.actuators:
             act.owner.worldPosition = own.worldPosition

+Notice that we use 'return' instead of putting the rest of the code in an if-block.
+This is to save us from an extra level of indention.
+The code is easier to read if you use 'return' statements as early as possible for interruption.

+####Print To Console On Mac

 On Mac, start Blender from the Terminal to get the output from "print" statements.
 Open up the 'Terminal' application and type the following: